 Corteva is an active member of many trade and business associations at the national and state level.
 Corteva is required to disclose portions of dues to trade and business associations that are non-deductible expenses related to lobbying as directed under Section 162 (e)(1)(B) or (C) of the Internal Revenue Code.
 This information is disclosed in the aggregate total reported in the quarterly Lobbing Disclosure Act filings.
 Corteva also discloses the following information on this website for trade and business associations in which it contributes $50,000 or more annually.

 Corteva contributes to political candidates at the U.S. state level where corporate contributions are permissible.
 Corteva’s corporate political contribution decisions are made without consideration of the personal interest of company executives.
 Instead, the government and industry affairs team proposes corporate contributions to candidates and party committees at the state and local level based on strict contribution criteria regardless of political party affiliation.

 In addition to corporate contributions to candidates and party committees, Corteva makes corporate political contributions to 527 groups and 501(c)(4)s in order to support political interests aligned with our purpose and values.
 These contributions are governed under the same process described above for corporate contributions.
 These contributions will be disclosed on this page on a semi-annual basis.

-All corporate political contributions are approved by the Corteva Global Government and Industry Affairs Leader and are reviewed by an external compliance vendor.
+All corporate political contributions are approved by the Corteva North America Government and Industry Affairs Leader and are reviewed by an external compliance vendor.

 Corteva is compliant with state and local laws, as well as registration and reporting requirements.
 Corteva discloses corporate political contributions on a semi-annual basis on this website.
 The company does not utilize corporate funds for independent expenditures or to influence state or local ballot measures.